Tammy-Cui/AttackXoofff/README.md

 *PracticalAttack-TwoRound-Xoofff(linearization).py
 *PracticalAttack-ThreeRound-Xoofff.py

 All practical attacks on Xoofff are aimed to recover the key under any random secret true key.
+None of these programs is optimized for speed, they are for verification purposes only.

 File 1: PracticalAttack-OneRound-Xoofff.py